stefanwille/typeorm-onetomany-remove/README.md

 # TypeOrm OneToMany Relationship Demo

 Demonstrates a OneToMany relationship in TypeORM.

-Especially it shows how to delete elements from the OneToMany side.
+The most difficult part was to find out how to delete elements from the OneToMany side.
+This is solved in this demo.

 Steps to run this project: